-Call us to enquire about our Rodent control services
+Want to find out more about our Rodent control services in Singapore?

 Rodent Control Services from Killem

 Rodents damage stored food items, destroy articles and can transfer deadly diseases to humans.

 Here’s what you can do about Rodent problems:

 - Hearing squeaks and other similar noises.
 If you have rats and mice in your home then you are likely to hear squeaks, rustling, and scampering sounds as they move about and nest.
 These noises are often more evident at night.

 - Finding rodent teeth marks where rats and mice have been nibbling marks on items such as food boxes, food, or containers are telltale signs of rodents.
 Wood is a favourite but rodents can chew on all sorts of materials, which includes electrical wires that can cause electrical fires.
 On wood, newer teeth marks are lighter coloured with old marks turning darker with age.

 - Finding nests often built from soft, fuzzy, or warm materials, such as fabric, furniture stuffing, shredded paper, grass, and twigs, and create nest in sheltered places like boxes, cabinets and closets, walls, even spaces between ceilings and floors.